 "What makes you say that?" she demanded, dismayed.

-“Because you’re always wishing they left you behind with your family, I know you like the idea of seeing them again, and you’re still being way too pessimistic.”
+"Because you're always wishing they left you behind with your family, I know you like the idea of seeing them again, and you're way too convinced they won't take you."

 Tears came from her at that.
 "It's because I want to be a Jedi that I wish that!
 I wish they hadn't taken me away because if they hadn't, I would never have known I could be a Jedi, always thought it a destiny for someone other than me.
 But they took me here, they raised me to prepare to be a Jedi, and more than that, they raised me to want it, so badly it hurts.
 I would never have wanted to be a Jedi if I'd been a simple mountain farming girl.
 And now I'm just going to end up a farmer anyway, but be unable to be content with it!"